chenxingqiang/secret-learn/doc/modules/array_api.rst

 Support for `Array API`-compatible inputs
 =========================================

-Estimators and other tools in jax-sklearn that support Array API compatible inputs.
+Estimators and other tools in secret-learn that support Array API compatible inputs.

 Estimators
 ----------